floraxinru/DataStory_global-abortion/README.md

 Data Storytelling and Data Visualization project:
 ### *How do anti-abortion laws and regulations recently passed in certain US states compare with those from other countries around the world?*

-In-progress, inspired by this article: https://www.cnn.com/2019/05/17/world/how-alabama-abortion-compares-to-world-intl/index.html
 (Hint: it does not look good for the US.)

+Inspired by this article: https://www.cnn.com/2019/05/17/world/how-alabama-abortion-compares-to-world-intl/index.html

+> "Alabama passed a near-total ban on abortion this week, strict enough to rival abortion rules in countries like Brunei, Guatemala and Syria."

+#### In-progress, planning to complete it by the end of June 2019